WhereGroup/qgis2mapbender/README.md

 |------------------------|-----------------------------------------------------------|-----------------------------------------------|
 | **Mapbender base URL** | Link to your Mapbender landing page (application overview) | http://localhost/mapbender/  |                                                                                                                                  |
 | **QGIS Server URL**   | URL to access your QGIS Server              | http://localhost/cgi-bin/qgis_mapserv.fcgi   |

+### Docker

+QGIS Server and Mapbender can be run as Docker containers.
+Please make sure, that the Mapbender upload directory **api_upload_dir** has the same path as the QGIS Server project directory, as it will be used in the QGIS Server Request as path in the MAP parameter.

 ## Support